Groundwork horse: Everything you need to know with exercises to download

 In circus exercises, horses are playfully taught circus movements such as the Spanish walk, the bow or rearing.
 These exercises not only promote coordination and balance, but also have gymnastic benefits.
 Circus training also enhances the horse's trust in humans and makes training more varied.

-Do you already know Lisa Röckener?
-She is one of the most famous German riders and strives for a deeper, free connection with her horses.
-In this video, she explains how she built this special relationship and what liberty work means to her personally:
+us for a special visit where we learn more about the unique connection between human and horse.
+Lisa is one of Germany's best-known riders and strives for a deeper, freer connection with her horses.
+In this video, she explains how she built this special relationship and what free work means to her personally.

 Trail and course